silentorb/marloth-story/books/fairytale/part3.md

 "I used to hate working here.
 This is not the place for the hopeful cases.
 This is not the place people come to get better.
 Many of our patients are violent, or shout perverse and horrible things to me.
-We have patients who are in constant torment, and there is so little I can do to help.
+We have patients who are in constant torment, and there is little I can do for them.
 And much of what the doctors do, and require me to do, has greatly troubled my heart.
 I fear we are more villain than healer.
 If I could have left, I would have, but times were hard and I had nowhere to go.
-So I stayed, all the while cursing my existence.
+So I stayed, all the while hating my existence.
 Until the day you left.
 That day changed my life."

 Then she checked herself and smiled reassuringly at James.
 "Not to say